Issyanofsky/make/manual/l4advancederrorhandling.md

 __Resume__ will continue with whatever we put in between and then continue as if this source moudle break.

-we add an error handling moudle to the main HTTP moudle (so will have the error handle route). then in between we added a sleep moudle (for waiting 10 seconds). and a copy of the main HTTP mmoudle for retriving the data.
+we add an error handling moudle to the main HTTP moudle (so will have the error handle route). then in between we added a sleep moudle (for waiting 10 seconds). and a copy of the main HTTP moudle for retriving the data.
 And finely the resume that will continue with the main scenario.

 ![Break Error handler](pic/l4errorhandlingadd.gif)